itstrieu/California_Public_Libraries/README.md

 ## Conclusion

 This research arms librarians with tools to predict and grasp library visitation dynamics.
-Key findings suggest prioritizing computer usage, non-English materials circulation, and adult programming.
+Key findings suggest prioritizing experimentation with computer usage, non-English materials circulation, and adult programming.
 Integrating demographic data in future research is advised for a deeper understanding.